nickzandbergen/chat-app/README.txt

 - A client is always listening with select()

 A chat connection between A and B (initiated by A) does as follows
-1) A queries the server for B's INFO
+1) A queries the server for B's info
   - if B doesn't exist or isn't waiting, A stops.
 2) A sends B a request to chat: the character 'c'
-  - if connect fails for A, it stops and removes B's info from the server
+  - if connect fails for A, it stops and removes B's info from the server (B is presumed "dead")
 3) B responds with either a yes or no to chat, depending on if it's waiting
   - if A receives a no, it stops
   - At some point in the above, B receives A's ID from it.